 Each Journeyman Installer, Master Installer and Master Installer/Designer will be billed a $50 re-certification fee due on June 30th of each year.
 An update test will also be required when lightning protection standards change.
 (Journeyman Installers whose companies are not members of LPI must pay an additional $450 in annual dues; Master Installers and Master Installer/Designers whose companies are not members of LPI must pay an additional $700 in annual dues.)

 Study materials for the exams are available for sale through the online store.
-Copies of the NFPA-780 Standard sell for $40.00 each.
-Copies of the LPI-175 Standard can be purchased for $30.00 each.
-These prices include all shipping and handling.
+Copies of the NFPA-780 Standard sell for $65.50 each.
+Copies of the LPI-175 Standard range from $40.00-$55.00 (download or hard copy options available).
+Hard copy prices include all shipping and handling.

 The Journeyman Installer, Master Installer and Master Installer Designer tests include true/false, multiple choice, short answer and/or fill in the blank questions as well as design application problems.
 More design problems are included with each progressive test.
 A thorough knowledge of NPFA-780 and LPI-175, including formulas, material sizes and design parameters will be tested along with the ability to apply requirements to paper design drawings.

 BRAND NEW!
 Register online to take your Certification Test.
 Click here!
 (Please note: if you wish to take your exam at the LPI Annual Conference you cannot use an online registration form, please use the paper form below)